Skip to content

 Once you have been down the path of using data sharing to architect a flexible, scalable, and extensible data platform for your organization, it is a very small step to extend that to your external partners, customers, etc.

 With this approach, data warehousing becomes a component in a much wider data network solution where each “node” in that network can use a different data architecture for integrating, modeling, and preparing the data for the specific uses it is meant to serve.
 It is not a big stretch to suggest that organizations can soon run their entire supply chain on a data cloud solution like Snowflakes.
-It is certainly a compelling opportunity for anyone who had to enable data sharing and exchanges in the past and understands how difficult, complex, and often time brittle the traditional solutions are.
+It is certainly a compelling opportunity for anyone who has had to enable data sharing and exchanges in the past and understands how difficult, complex, and oftentimes brittle the traditional solutions are.

 With cloud-based data sharing, Snowflake is enabling new data architectures that are faster to evolve and easier to maintain.
 I am certainly excited about this opportunity and can't agree more with Soma that data sharing will be much bigger than data warehousing!